sabio-engineering/cookbook-dvelp/guides/diagnostics.md

 ## Error Handling

-As with the [papertrail](https://papertrailapp.com) corporate account we have [Sentry](https://sentry.io) account.
-It's a service that helps you monitor an application crashes in realtime.
+We equally have a corporate [Sentry](https://sentry.io) account for error handling.
+Sentry is a service designed to help you monitor application issues in realtime.

 ### Setup
-To install Sentry for your application you have to do following steps:
+Complete the following steps to setup Sentry in your application:

-- Create [new project](https://sentry.io/organizations/dvelp/projects/new) on corporate account
+- Create [new project](https://sentry.io/organizations/dvelp/projects/new) on the DVELP corporate account
-- Add `gem 'sentry-raven'` to your Gemfile and install the gem
+- Add `gem 'sentry-raven'` to your Gemfile and run `bundle install`
 - Set `SENTRY_DSN` ENV variable.
-This value you can find on new account creation step
+Sentry will give you this when creating a new project (step 1).

 To make sure your application doesn't send any confidential information like passwords, set sanitize fields: